moritzwilksch/DataScienceEducation/365DataScience/SQL-Course-Notes.md

 ALTER TABLE companies
 MODIFY company_name VARCHAR(255) NULL;
 ```
+=> MODIFY COLUMN does everything CHANGE COLUMN can, but without renaming the column!
 ## Missing Values
 - = `NULL``
 - 0 or None are user specified values